kito-m/clone-templates-nodejs/README.md

 ### Summary

 Using the Docubee API, you can export workflow templates from a primary workspace and import them into a new one.
-This allows for provisioning of similar groups/workspaces based on a known source.
+This allows for provisioning of similar workspaces based on a known source.

 ### API Documentation